Quotes from leaders in psychology reinforce some of the things we already know about therapy.

 You may not control all the events that happen to you, but you can decide not to be reduced by them.

 Decide for yourself where you pull your inspiration from and be mindful of what you allow to influence your perspective.
 Your social media feed may not be the most reliable space, though if that works for you, celebrate it.
 My quote book is filled from too many sources to list.
-Psychology is a beautiful place to draw powerful inspiration form.
+Psychology is a beautiful place to draw powerful inspiration from.

 Thanks for reading!